Mohammad-Eshtaiwi/reading-notes-401/classes.md

 - Interpreter: An interpreter is a computer program, which coverts each high-level program statement into the machine code.
 This includes source code, pre-compiled code, and scripts.
 Both compiler and interpreters do the same job which is converting higher-level programming language to machine code.
 However, a compiler will convert the code into machine code (create an exe) before the program run.
 Interpreters convert code into machine code when the program is run.

 - Compiler: A compiler is a special program that processes statements written in a particular programming language and turns them into machine language or "code" that a computer's processor uses.

+## Test-driven development

+Test Driven Development is a software development practice enabling developers to create proper specifications about how their code should be written and implemented.
+Fundamentally, TDD is a practice when a programmer writes a functional test before building a code.

+### Why To Use It

+1. Better program design and higher code quality
+2. Detailed project documentation

+## Context in JavaScript

+Context is related to objects.
+It refers to the object to which a function belongs.
+When you use the JavaScript “this” keyword, it refers to the object to which function belongs.

+# Classes

+Classes are a template for creating objects.
+They encapsulate data with code to work on that data.
+Classes in JS are built on prototypes but also have some syntax and semantics that are not shared with ES5 classalike semantics.

+## Inheritance

+inheritance is the mechanism of basing an object or class upon another object (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.
+Also defined as deriving new classes (sub classes) from existing ones such as super class or base class and then forming them into a hierarchy of classes.